enetwarch/tic-tac-toe/README.md

 This is a simple tic tac toe game made with vanilla JavaScript.
 The rules of the game are well-known and self-explanatory.
 Basically two players try to have 3 of their marks line up either horizontally, vertically, or diagonally.
 This game does not have many possible positions.
 If both players play perfectly, it will always end in a draw.

 > [!NOTE]
-> Self note: raw JavaScript so far is very error prone.
+> Self note: Raw JavaScript so far is very error prone.
 I had to write a ton of code just for type checking and error handling.
 I will start using TypeScript on my future projects as it seems to negate said downsides of plain JavaScript.

 ### Resources